ysimonov/Associated-Legendre-Polynomials/README.md

 Furthermore, I found out that the floor(n/2) has to be replaced with ceil(n/2) to give correct results!
 The limit of Legendre/sin at theta->0+ has to be negative of what is described in the above paper.

+I reduced the factorials in the sum using Pochhammer symbol, which allowed me to compute evaluate P/sin up to 45-th order in standard 64bit floating point precision.
+Decimal module removed this limitation.
+I had to write a special factorial and pochhammer functions in Decimal precision too, because scipy and numpy could not function correctly.

 For more information, contact me on simonov.yevgeniy@gmail.com